artberri/web/_posts/2016-10-25-managing-php-dependencies.md

 Github repo, but if you can not wait until the owners of that repo implement it and bump a new version, you can just fork it and do it by yourself.

-The first step is to fork the that project and clone it.
+The first step is to fork that project and clone it.
 Then, you should create a new branch from `master` and commit your modifications there, finally, push the changes to the forked repo.
-Now, you are ready use your own fork by updating the project's `composer.json`:
+Now, you are ready to use your own fork by updating the project's `composer.json`:

 Add your fork as a repository and update the version field to point to your custom branch by prepending the `dev-` prefix